 There were hundreds of taverns and wine bars in Constantinople all over the city.
 As today, location was very important to a tavern's success and one could find big ones in business districts near the Golden Horn.
 Being an innkeeper could be a very profitable business.
 There are business records of their resale that tell us how much they sold for along with their location, descriptions of the type of business they were in and how popular they were.
 Taverns served food as well as wine and could be operated by men or women.
 They were often run by families.
 One tavern, owned by Goudeles, was situated outside the city wall on the Golden Horn, proudly advertised that they served the finest Cretan wines, like malvasa.
 There seem to have been chains of taverns that were operated by importers and wholesalers of wine.
 The Venetians operated too many taverns and were forced by treaty to reduce their number to 14.
 This did not satisfy the city authorities who proceeded to tax them out of existence.
 They were more profitable because they were exempted from paying taxes as a result of their trade treaties with the empire.
 These exceptions were resented by native operators of taverns and their patrons.
 As a result Venetian merchants were the target of riots, they were driven from the city and their businesses confiscated on more than one occasion.
 The loss of revenue from their taverns in Constantinople was so significant that the resident Venetian official who oversaw their operation could not be paid his salary of 1,000 ducats a year.

 Vegetables were fresh and dried.
 Fresh fruits and nuts were locally supplied from gardens in the city and other operated just outside the walls.
 People also ate lots of dried fruit which was shipped into Constantinople from exotic places.
 Raisins came from Syria and the Peloponnesus.
 Dried figs also came from the Peloponnesus and were imported in vast quantities.
+Sweet fruits like figs were preserved in honey and sold in glass containers sealed with wax in Constantinople.
+Apples, quinces and citrus were also cooked in honey and combined with spices.
 Naples was the source for the large scale importation of chestnuts, hazelnuts, walnuts, as well as almonds in shell, shelled or crushed.
-Nearby Bulgaria produced honey and wax for the city.
+Nearby Bulgaria also produced honey and candle wax for the city.
 It was also produced locally in and around Constantinople, where it was produced on farms and in monasteries.
 There were many hives in the city.
+A single producer could easily manage 150 hives or more.
+It's interesting that monks were encouraged to eat as much honey as they could find in the wild or produce in the monastery.
+Honey was considered a gift from God.
 Sugar was a luxury item that came from Syria and Cyprus and does not seem to have been used much.
 Fried foods were easily produced at home, but a large amount of food was sold by street peddlers and roadside kiosks, largely operated by women.

 Wine was supplied by private enterprises and monasteries.
 It came from all over Greece, Italy, Crete and Asia Minor and was transported in clay amphorae - just like in ancient times - until the 14th century when wine barrels became the norm.
 The shift to barrels strained the Cretan wine industry because they quickly ran out of wood and had to import barrels from abroad.
 Wine and its transportation was a big business in Byzantium and very profitable.
 A single ship carrying 20,000 amphora each holding 7-8 liters of wine - 140,000 to 160,000 liters - was shipwrecked on its way to Constantinople in the Sea of Marmora in the 11th century.
 This means each amphora contained the modern equivalent of 5 bottles of wine and a huge shipment like this one could serve around 50,000 people for just one day.
 A large quantity of red wine was exported from Southern Italy to the city.
 It was popular for its high level of alcohol which also made it easier to ship and store.
 There as a market for rare and exotic wines.
 The imperial court was a customer for them.
 We have records showing wines that were shipped to specific emperors.
 Amphora often carried the mark of their wine's origin.